amanmadov/msin616-final-project/README.md

 - [x] `Bookcopies` table has been created
 - [x] `Bookcopy_history` table has been created
 - [x] `Books_borrowed` table has been created
+- [x] Created user defined functions to generate and insert dummy data to db.
+- [x] Created triggers to prevent data inconsistency.

 <br/>